HOW TO PROTECT YOURSELF ONLINE

 Money moves fast - directly into the enrolled recipient's bank account.
 Make sure you're sending to the right person by confirming the first name displayed is that of your recipient.

-To learn more about using Zelle® safely, watch this video.
+To learn more about using Zelle® safely, review this guide.

 {endNavtabs}